글로벌 호스피탈리티 경영학 석사

 MBA SEMESTER 2

-Hospitality Demand Management
+Hospitality Demand and Revenue Management

 Corporate Finance and Shareholder Value